project-oak/oak/oak_functions_abi/README.md

 runtime returns an
 [`OakStatus`](https://github.com/project-oak/oak/blob/main/oak_functions/proto/abi.proto).

+`read_request` is idempotent.
 Multiple calls result in the same values in the request buffer and return the same status.

 ### `write_response`